bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_DistributionBoardTypeDispatchingBoard/Documentation.md

-Properties for _IfcDistributionBoard_ with PredefinedType _DISPATCHINGBOARD_.
+Properties for _IfcDistributionBoard_ with PredefinedType DISPATCHINGBOARD.